Olatoyosi/MyApp/README.md

+I can predict your future!
-link to this site is: github.io/Olatoyosi
+link to this app: andela-ofamakinde.github.io/MyApp